Bundesautobahn 2: History

-The construction was carried out in parallel with the total of 12 locations.
+The construction was carried out simultaneously in a total of 12 locations.
 First, on 5 April 1936 the 32 km section between Braunschweig-West and Lehrte was opened to traffic.
-Three further sections between Hannover-Ost to Lehrte (10 km), Braunschweig-West to Helmstedt (43 km) and Werder / Groß Kreutz (located at the subsequent part of today's A 10) to Burg / Schermen (85 km) followed on 17 August 1936.
-On 10 January 1937 the Berlin Ring was connected to Hannover with the release of the 55 km section between Burg / Schermen and Helmstedt.
-In 1937, the first section between Düsseldorf and Recklinghausen was opened in the western area on 17 December.
-The Kamener cross northeast of Dortmund, where the A 1 crosses the A 2, was on 12 November 1938, together with the section between Recklinghausen and Gütersloh the traffic passed, but still without the subsequent parts of today's A 1, the only after 1945 were put into operation.
-It was after the Schkeuditzer cross (A 9-A 14) a second intersection in cloverleaf execution in Germany.
-The also scheduled for this day traffic transfer of the section between Gütersloh and Bielefeld could not be performed due to a landslide in the Teutoburg Forest.
-Only after the damage had been eliminated on 15 December, could this route be opened to traffic.
-On the same day, the section was inaugurated until Bad Salzuflen and Herford.
-The day before, the section between Bad Nenndorf and Hannover had already been opened.
-Thus, only the section between Bad Salzuflen and Bad Nenndorf was missing.
-This was opened on 23 September 1939.
-At the outbreak of war only one carriageway was completed.
-Thus, this was provisionally intended only for the so-called service traffic.
-Under the operation of Polish forced laborers and prisoners of war, this section was built and opened until 14 November 1940, except for a 3 km stretch of the Weser crossing at Bad Oeynhausen, which was built after the war.
-Altogether 230 bridges were built in the course of the highway.
+Three further sections between Hannover-Ost and Lehrte (10 km), Braunschweig-West and Helmstedt (43 km) and Werder / Groß Kreutz (located at the subsequent part of today's A 10) to Burg / Schermen (85 km) followed on 17 August 1936.
+On 10 January 1937 the Berlin Ring was connected to Hanover with the opening of the 55 km section between Burg / Schermen and Helmstedt.
+On 17 December 1937, the first section between Düsseldorf and Recklinghausen was opened in the western area.
+The Kamener intersection north-east of Dortmund, where the A 1 crosses the A 2, came into use on 12 November 1938 together with the section between Recklinghausen and Gütersloh.
+The subsequent stretches of the current A 1 only came into operation in 1945.
+The Schkeuditzer intersection (between the A 9 and the A 14) was only the second cloverleaf to be constructed in Germany.
+It had also been planned to commission the section between Gütersloh and Bielefeld on that day in 1938, but that was delayed owing to a landslide in the Teutoburg Forest.
+Only once the debris had been removed could that portion be opened to traffic on 15 December.
+On the same day, the section to Bad Salzuflen and Herford was inaugurated, with the section between Bad Nenndorf and Hanover opening the day before.
+Thus, only the section between Bad Salzuflen and Bad Nenndorf was by then missing.
+It would open on 23 September 1939.
+At the outbreak of war only one carriageway had been completed.
+It was provisionally intended only for so-called service traffic.
+Using forced Polish laborers and prisoners of war, this section was built and opened by 14 November 1940, except for a 3 km stretch of the Weser crossing at Bad Oeynhausen, which was built after the war.
+Altogether 230 bridges were built over the course of the highway.